griptape-ai/griptape/docs/griptape-cloud/data-sources/create-data-source.md

 # Data Sources

-Use [Data Sources](https://cloud.griptape.ai/data-sources) to connect and ingest your own data for use with your AI applications via [Knowledge Bases](../knowledge-bases/create-knowledge-base.md).
+Data Sources are the first step to Griptape's RAG pipeline.
+They allow you to bring your own data to ingest and transform for use with your AI applications via [Knowledge Bases](../knowledge-bases/create-knowledge-base.md).

 ## Create a Data Source

-You can [Create a Data Source](https://cloud.griptape.ai/data-sources/create) by specifying the required configuration for your chosen Data Source.
+You can [create a Data Source](https://cloud.griptape.ai/data-sources/create) by specifying the required configuration for your chosen Data Source in the cloud console.

-If you do not see a data source configuration you'd wish to use, you can submit a request via [Discord](https://discord.gg/gnWRz88eym) or `hello@griptape.ai`.
+If you do not see a Data Source configuration you'd wish to use, you can submit a request via [Discord](https://discord.gg/gnWRz88eym) or `hello@griptape.ai`.

+### Web Page

+You can scrape and ingest a single, public web page by providing a URL.
+If you wish to scrape multiple pages, you must create mutliple Data Sources.
+However, you can then add all of the pages to the same Knowledge Base if you wish to access all the pages together.

+### Google Drive

+You can ingest documents and spreadsheets stored in a Google Drive account.
+We support all standard file formats such as text, markdown, spreadsheets, and presentations.

+### Confluence

+You can connect to your personal or company Confluence by providing a domain, [Atlassian API Token](https://id.atlassian.com/manage-profile/security/api-tokens), and the email address for the token holder's account.
+Each Confluence Data Source is limited to a single space in Confluence.